 If any of this information should change during the course of the year, please contact the school office as soon as possible.
 It is essential that we have parents’ up to date email and phone contact details.

 Our preferred method of communication with parents is via email or text.
 Newsletters are sent by email, as well as important updates about school trips and events.
-If you wish to obtain a paper copy of the school newsletter, please see a member of staff in the school office.

 Medication in school

 Whenever possible, parents should make arrangements for children to take medicines at home rather than in school.
 When this is not feasible, the prescribed medicine should be brought into school and given to the welfare officer who is based by the main office.
 Please note that only medicine prescribed by the child’s GP will be accepted.
 You will be asked to complete a consent form which can be obtained from the school office.
 Homeopathic and ‘over the counter’ medicines will not be accepted.
 Please see our Policy on Medicines in School for more details.